-Many scrum teams use burndown charts to support the sprint backlog.
-Burndown charts are displays that illustrate how much work remains in a sprint.
+Many Scrum teams use burndown charts to support the sprint backlog.
+Burndown charts illustrate how much work remains in a sprint.

-The purpose of burndown charts is to allow the scrum team to see how much work remains within the sprint.
-They can then determine if all assigned work will get done on schedule.
+The purpose of burndown charts is to allow the Scrum team to see how much work remains within the sprint.
+They can do a sprint review to determine if all assigned work will get done on schedule.

-While scrum backlogs include lots of detail, they must also be flexible and changeable during the course of the sprint.
+While Scrum backlogs include lots of detail, teams should have a shared understanding that the backlogs must also be flexible and changeable as the sprint progresses.

 Increments = product backlog items completed + value of previous sprint increments

 Increments are the sum of all the product backlog items that your team completes during a sprint plus the value of the increments of all previous sprints.